-EPR: a proven and robust technology for high energy demand
+EPR: a proven and robust nuclear reactor for high energy demand

 Gross power output

 The EPR nuclear reactor